MrGeeCore/obsidian-hub/CONTRIBUTING.md

 	- Scroll down to the `Templates` settings under the `PLUGIN OPTIONS` header and set `Template folder location` option to `00 - Contribute to the Obsidian Hub/01 Templates`
 - **Folders**: We have roughly pre-defined the structure of the vault using Johnny Decimal-ish prefixes. *Before adding new folders, please open an issue to discuss the changes you'd like to propose. *

 Now that you have configured Obsidian, you are ready to do your first contribution!
-Have a look at the [[#The Main Folders|types of contributions]], and depending on what you want to contribute open the linked note for further instructions.
+Have a look at the [[#The Main Folders|Types of contributions]], and depending on what you want to contribute open the linked note for further instructions.
-Once you have added or edited the note using Obsidian, come back and check out [[#Submitting|Submitting your contribution]].
+Once you have added or edited the note using Obsidian, come back and check out [[#Submitting|submitting your contribution]].

 ## Structure of the Community Vault